0xshadow-dev/blog/src/data/blog/backend-engineering-with-axum/axum-jwt-access-token.md

 Ok, enough theory, let's start working on our authentication feature.
 In this post, we are going to build a functional authentication system that'll only use access token and have endpoints for registering user and login.
 Then we will create another protected endpoint to check if our authentication system is correctly allowing or restricting user depending on their login status.

 We're building a complete JWT authentication system with registration, login, and protected routes.
-By the end of this post, you'll have working endpoints you can test in Postman, and understand how companies like GitHub and Stripe handle authentication.
+By the end of this post, you'll have working endpoints you can test in Postman.

 ## What We're Building